 7. Paris, France

 You must avoid the Paris syndrome, especially if you’re traveling alone!
 While Paris as we know isn’t the safest city in Europe, the rules that apply to any city above, apply to Paris too.
 As long as you’re staying in a safe area, booking the perfect accommodation, and you’re not wandering outside the central areas in the middle of the night, traveling alone to Paris is one of the best solo travel Europe ideas.
+If you book your tickets in advance, like the Eiffel tower tickets, or Louvre museum tickets, you’ll also save yourself from headaches.

-Just as Rome, Paris is one of the most popular travel destinations of all types of travelers.
+Just as Rome, Paris is one of the most popular travel destinations for all types of travelers.
 Especially since Emily in Paris came out, the city became the dream destination of every girl and young woman.
 So realistically, Paris is a great place for solo travelers, since there is much to do and see in Paris.
 However, being a big city, it might be harder to make connections, especially if you don’t speak French.

 Another of the best European cities for solo travel is Vienna, Austria.
 Those who are planning to solo travel around Europe, shouldn’t skip one of the most beautiful European capital cities!
 I, as well as one of my business partners, have traveled solo in Vienna.
 We both agreed that it’s a place where you can get along easily, without speaking German, and feeling safe as well.